matthewbolding/gdpr-llm/README.md

 - Fix unique textboxing in questions tab.
 - Selector not displaying current number of items per page.
 - Requires major refactor of backend.
+- Ability to submit completely human-produced answers.
+- Ability to rate a question (textbox).
+- Time spent on one question.
+- Saving and then resetting reverts incorrectly.

 # sv